art-technologies/swift-focuser/README.md

 # Focuser

-Focuser allows to focus SwiftUI text fields dynamically and implements ability move go through the form using Keyboard for iOS 13 and above.
-Implementation is designed to follow [iOS 15 `@FocusState`](https://developer.apple.com/documentation/swiftui/focusstate) property wrapper.
+Focuser allows to focus SwiftUI text fields dynamically and implements ability move go through the form using Keyboard for iOS 13 and iOS 14.
+Implementation is designed to follow [Apple `@FocusState`](https://developer.apple.com/documentation/swiftui/focusstate) property wrapper.
 Since most of us cannot update our apps to serve iOS 15 exclusively `Focuser` will provide an easy way to accomplish the same thing.

 ## Preview